awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 The following policy allows users to launch `t2.micro` instances using AMIs owned by Amazon, and only into a specific subnet \(`subnet-1a2b3c4d`\)\.
 Users can only launch in the sa\-east\-1 Region\.
 If users select a different Region, or select a different instance type, AMI, or subnet in the launch wizard, the launch fails\.

 The first statement grants users permission to view the options in the launch wizard or to create new ones, as explained in the example above\.
 The second statement grants users permission to use the network interface, volume, key pair, security group, and subnet resources for the `ec2:RunInstances` action, which are required to launch an instance into a VPC\.
-For more information about using the `ec2:RunInstances` action, see [Launching instances \(RunInstances\)](ExamplePolicies_EC2.md#iam-example-runinstances)\.
+For more information about using the `ec2:RunInstances` action, see [Launch instances \(RunInstances\)](ExamplePolicies_EC2.md#iam-example-runinstances)\.
 The third and fourth statements grant users permission to use the instance and AMI resources respectively, but only if the instance is a `t2.micro` instance, and only if the AMI is owned by Amazon\.

 ```
 {